Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Discussion and Conclusions

 Our work is not without limitations.
 Further research is needed to assess (1) how LC-RAG generalizes across different learning environments, agent architectures, and subject domains; and (2) Copa's impact on students' behaviors and learning outcomes.
-LC-RAG also relies on the ability to represent environment log data in a canonical form that is semantically meaningful to LLMs, which may not always be feasible.
-Additionally, Copa was not evaluated in a controlled study, so we cannot directly compare LC-RAG’s contribution to its performance against other RAG approaches.
-Rather, this paper demonstrates that integrating student verbalizations and environment logs enables pedagogical agents to support rich, multi-turn interactions that foster critical thinking and are perceived by students as epistemically valuable.
+LC-RAG also relies on the ability to represent environment log data in a canonical, semantically meaningful form that is accessible to LLMs, which may not always be feasible.
+Additionally, Copa was not evaluated in a controlled study, so we cannot directly compare LC-RAG’s contribution to its performance with that of other RAG approaches.

+Future research will explore multi-agent architectures where specialized agents work together to enhance retrieval, make pedagogical decisions, and generate feedback, ultimately improving agent reasoning and the quality of support provided.
+We will also improve LC-RAG's grounding by integrating additional modalities, such as student-agent interactions, self-regulation indicators, and affective signals.
+This approach aims to provide a more comprehensive understanding of students' evolving problem-solving processes.
+We will evaluate this strategy through controlled and longitudinal studies to assess its impact on retrieval quality, interaction patterns, critical thinking, and learning over time.

+Overall, this paper demonstrates that integrating student verbalizations and environment logs enables pedagogical agents to support rich, multi-turn interactions that foster critical thinking and are perceived by students as epistemically valuable.
 We aim to establish a foundation for future research on adaptive, context-aware GenAI agents for personalized learning in collaborative STEM+C environments and beyond.